 And yet.
 From the moment I saw the pregnancy test, something in me curled around that little seed in my stomach as if to protect it from all harm.
 My body remembered not just the pain and the despair, but the beauty.
 The breastfeeding, that small little body close to mine, the inexplicable, holy love.

 I cried and cried.
 The nausea had me incapacitated.
-I struggled to go to work, to show up for The Creative Doer, for Write Your Self.
-I struggled to find an answer to the impossible questions that kept looping in my mind: How could I do this?
-How could I go on?
+I struggled to go to work, to show up for The Creative Doer, for Write Your Self, for therapy even, as the healing process seemed to ask more of me than I had to give.

 A desperate thought surfaced, suggesting that this could actually be my way out of it all.
 Having a baby would offer me a valid excuse to lay down my ridiculous workload and take a break.